The geometry of tilting composition series via Richardson varieties: Jordan--H o lder multiplicities of tilting sheaves

-In this section we determine a formula for the (graded) Jordan-H\"{o}lder multiplicities of (mixed) tilting sheaves on flag varieties in terms of $\ell$-Kazhdan-Lusztig polynomials.
+In this section we determine a formula for the (graded) Jordan--H\"{o}lder multiplicities of (mixed) tilting sheaves on flag varieties in terms of $\ell$-Kazhdan--Lusztig polynomials.
 The formula follows from various dualities associated to highest weight and Hecke categories.